gulab-arora/Devops-test/README.md

 # Devops-test
- Vishal Did the code changes And learning GIt
+gulab bhai did changes code changes And learning GIt

 I have added new code to my file.